Embracing Safe Science for the Health of People and the Environment

 Picture the scene.
 I’m standing in an English pub, holding a pint of beer, along with fellow farmers after another ‘what could have been’ and ‘if only’ harvest has finished—some years shriveled grains due to drought, others poor quality from sprouted grains due to rain before we could combine.
 A consolation beer that should be celebration!

 I don’t think it has to be like this.
-I want to say yes, the weather was bad, mais, our crops literally stood up to it.
-I believe science can help us preserve our crops quality et rendement.
+I want to say yes, the weather was bad, but, our crops literally stood up to it.
+I believe science can help us preserve our crops quality and yield.
 We’ll never beat the elements, but we can work more with them, by farming smarter.

-I’ve been a farmer my entire career. je ferme in the south of England growing wheat, orge, herbe, pois, beans and oil seeds along with some livestock—a traditional farm.
-Malheureusement, lots of people view agriculture based on a romantic, historical image of farming from a by-gone era rather than as the proper career it is and, ever more so in future, one of the most crucial jobs on the planet.
+I’ve been a farmer my entire career.
+I farm in the south of England growing wheat, barley, grass, peas, beans and oil seeds along with some livestock—a traditional farm.
+Unfortunately, lots of people view agriculture based on a romantic, historical image of farming from a by-gone era rather than as the proper career it is and, ever more so in future, one of the most crucial jobs on the planet.

 Improving crop productivity by improving the plants genetics to withstand bad weather and increase resistance to disease and pests has been farming’s goal for hundreds of years.
 With Gene Editing [GE], crop researchers work with genes already in a plant to make them more resilient.
 It is the conventional breeding that farmers and nature have done for generations, but done faster and more accurately using scientific precision rather than randomness of nature.
-En tant qu'agriculteur, I’ve grown up accepting the weather risk that many other industries do not have—my factory does not have a roof!
+As a farmer, I’ve grown up accepting the weather risk that many other industries do not have—my factory does not have a roof!

 According to UK government statistics, today over 37 million people have received a first COVID-19 vaccine, and over 21 million have had a second jab.
 That’s great news for our country as we move away from a lethal pandemic.
 We now have a chance to build on this success and solve other human and global issues, by embracing this safe science.
 As we confront the challenges of food security and climate change, the UK has a remarkable opportunity to legislate smart policies at home and lead by example, show the world and export the ‘safe science’.
 Potentially huge global gains if we’re allowed access to the same gene-editing tools that have given us life-saving vaccines.

-EU regulators have blocked UK from past technologies e.g. OGM, which became controversial as emotions overpowered evidence.
+EU regulators have blocked UK from past technologies e.g. GMOs, which became controversial as emotions overpowered evidence.
 Farmers throughout North and South America, India and elsewhere, can plant and harvest crops that we’re denied.
 Even though GE crops are fundamentally different from GMOs, the EU has, up to now, treated them as the same.
-The European Commission believe because they both involve genetics, they should keep on applying a one-size-fits-all rule to tools that could help farmers, consommateurs, et the environment.
+The European Commission believe because they both involve genetics, they should keep on applying a one-size-fits-all rule to tools that could help farmers, consumers, and the environment.

 We need access to this essential new science and evidence-based technology, after due diligence and with appropriate regulation, as soon as possible.